oroinc/documentation/user_guide_business_intelligence/reports/bi_use_custom_reports.rst

 2. On the **All Reports** page, hover over the |IcEllipsisH| **More Options** menu, and then click the |IcEdit| **Edit** icon.

    .. image:: /user_guide/img/business_intelligence/custom_reports_12.png
-      :alt: From the custom reports grid
+      :alt: The edit icon on the page of all reports

 3. Update the report details as required.
 For the description of the fields, see `Create a Custom Report`_.